 Third, you can expect honest feedback from your coach.
 In effect, you and your executive coach (or mentor) form a "feedback loop" in which open and forthright communication must prevail.
 The coach may praise one moment, prod the next, always with a goal of helping you achieve your best.

 Fourth, you can expect your coach to hold you responsible for your own progress.
 Executive coaches and mentors provide tools, resources, and encouragement to support your progress.
 But ultimately you are the one who must make the changes which make a difference.

 Your coach is likely to use the first session or two to become familiar with you, your position, and your responsibilities.
 Where companies do not have a standard practice of 360-degree reviews, your coach may ask permission to undertake one.
 Your coach may also ask you to complete questionnaires that provide clearer insight into your personality, work habits, and management style.

-Out of these initial assessments, you and your coach will define a game plan that spells out the specific areas your coaching will address.
+Out of these initial assessments, you and your coach will define a game plan that spells out the specific areas which your coaching will address.
 That plan will usually look out three to six months.
 As your coaching relationship continues, game plan priorities will be periodically adjusted.

-Whether your coaching is face-to-face or by phone, most sessions will have a similar structure:
+Whether your coaching is face-to-face, virtual, or by phone, most sessions will have a similar structure: